voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

-To achieve the same behavior present in React is returning a render function from the `setup` option itself:
+One way to achieve the same behavior present in React is returning a render function from the `setup` option itself:
 ```js
 export default {
   setup() {